ldijkman/Arduino_Plant_Watering_System/README.md

 parameters / settings changeable and saved in eeprom adress 0 to 90

-standalone system, calibrate and adjust sensors possible
+standalone system, calibrate and adjust sensors possible in rotary encoder menu, settings saved to eeprom

 software reboot, asm volatile (" jmp 0"); at 23:59:59 to reset wateringcounter and fresh millis(); and erase days wateringtimelog